Nekronek0/ES_docs/ES_docs.md

     }
   }
 }
-'
+`

-Size 0 lets you output only teh results from teh aggregation, if size > 0: it will also output results from the query (in this example there is no query)
+Size 0 lets you output only the results from teh aggregation, if size > 0: it will also output results from the query (in this example there is no query)

 #### Snapshots
 Snapshot guide at elastic.co: